go-ndn/nfd/README.md

 Benchmark
 =========
 Disclaimer: This is just a relative performance comparsion between go-nfd and nfd.
+Caching, logging and signing are all disabled.
+The whole experiment is conducted many times to get the average.
+The data packet is a few MB in size.

-N pairs of consumer and producer are directly connected to forwarder.
-An unique interest/data name is assigned to each pair, and both caching and logging are disabled.
+BurstyForward: N pairs of consumer and producer directly connect to forwarder.
+An unique interest/data name is assigned to each pair.
 After all N producers register prefix, the timer starts.
-The timer stops as soon as all consumers receive data, which is a few MB in size.
-The whole experiment is conducted many times to get the average.
+The timer stops as soon as all consumers receive data in parallel.

+ForwardRTT: 1 consumer and 1 producer directly connect to forwarder.
+The timer measures the RTT of interests.

 ```
+BurstyForward
+go-nfd: 39510718 ns/op
+nfd: 377484532 ns/op
+go-nfd is 9.5x faster

+ForwardRTT
-go-nfd: 825336930 ns/op
+go-nfd: 911532 ns/op
-nfd: 1174368692 ns/op
+nfd: 5878709 ns/op
+go-nfd is 6.5x faster
 ```

-Both have communication overhead, so go-nfd is at least 40% faster than nfd on single thread.